ueler/angular-rxjs-unsubscribe/EXAMPLES.md

 So there is no memory leak.

 ### Summary
-__ALWAYS unsubscribe if you execute code with side effects in your callback.__
+__Always unsubscribe if you execute code with side effects in your callback.__

 ## Observables from the Angular HttpClient
 Let's have a look at the angular source code to understand how an observable created from the HttpClient works.